WhateverItWorks/my-actual-docker-compose/README.md

 # ActualBudget

 Actual is a super fast privacy-focused app for managing your finances.
-You own your data, and we will sync it across all devices with optional end-to-end encryption.
+You own your data, and they will sync it across all devices with optional end-to-end encryption.

 ## Security Audits: